rossberg/camp/README.txt

 | 1.
 INTRODUCTION
 |______________________________________________________________________________

-Camp is an old-school music player heavily inspired by good old Winamp [1], with a particular focus on convenient music library and playlist management and a clean and simple interface.
+What we have here is an old-school music player heavily inspired by good old Winamp [1], with a particular focus on convenient music library and playlist management and a clean and simple interface.

-If you have not yet been sucked in by the streaming cartells, you might find it useful.
-Even more so in case your hard drive is home to a neatly organised music collection and you want a decent interface for maneuvering, searching, and curating it or that ever-growing personal playlist library.
-But without being sucked into some tool's own warped opinion of how to store your stuff.
+If you have not yet been sucked in by the streaming cartells, then you might find it useful.
+Even more so in case your hard drive is home to a neatly organised music collection and you want a decent interface for maneuvering, searching, and curating it.

 Camp is entirely written in OCaml [2] and portable across Windows, Mac and Linux.

 Although I use it myself every day, there may be bugs and hick-ups.
 You have been warned.

+This README is intentionally written in retro format.

 [1] https://en.wikipedia.org/wiki/Winamp